Gunnar B. Stickler: Stickler Syndrome

 In 1960, a twelve-year-old boy was examined at a Crippled Children Clinic in Faribault, Minnesota, which at the time was staffed by members of the Mayo Clinic.
 The boy had bony enlargements of several joints and was extremely short sighted.
 His mother was totally blind.
 Dr Stickler discovered that there were other members of the family with similar symptoms.
 This prompted him to study the family.
 With colleagues he collaborated to define the condition, the results were published in June 1965.
 He tentatively named the condition hereditary progressive arthro-ophthalmopathy.
 Since the 1980s, this condition has become to be known as Stickler syndrome.
 Throughout the years that followed he worked with patient-support groups such as the U.S. support group, Stickler Involved People, to help improve awareness of the syndrome and the need for early and expert intervention.

 Other Accomplishments

 Besides the landmark paper on hereditary progressive arthro-ophthalmopathy he has authored or co-authored some 200 scientific papers.
-He published a landmark paper published in Pediatrics in 1965 with Edward O'Connell and Robert Feldt on the importance of small head circumference and its association with mental retardation and short stature.
+He published a landmark paper published in Pediatrics in 1965 with Edward O'Connell and Robert Feldt on the importance of small head circumference and its association with intellectual disability and short stature.
 He conducted a number of treatment trials of otitis media; this body of work eventually resulted in four publications and represented the first controlled treatment trial of otitis media in the United States.
 He has published extensively on pediatric nephrology, his chosen sub-speciality, and as well as a range of other pediatric problems from cyclic vomiting syndrome to parental worries.